PRECIOUS-Gold prices ease, softer dollar limits losses

 "Further comments at the end of last week from Fed Governor Christopher Waller that he supported another step down to 25 basis points (bps) has added to the supportive narrative for gold and a weaker U.S. dollar."

-Investors will be scanning the U.S. fourth quarter GDP growth report on Thursday and U.S. personal spending data on Friday, before the Jan.
+Investors will be scanning the U.S. fourth quarter GDP growth estimates on Thursday and U.S. personal spending data on Friday, before the Jan.
 31-Feb.
 1 policy meeting.

 Zero-yield bullion tends to do well in a lower interest rate environment.